gridap/Gridap.jl/docs/src/Adaptivity.md

 ## Notes for users

-Most of the tools provided by this module are showcased in the tests of the module itself, as well as the following tutorial (comming soon).
+Most of the tools provided by this module are showcased in the tests of the module itself, as well as the following tutorial (coming soon).

 However, we want to stress a couple of key performance-critical points:

 - The refining/coarsening routines are not optimized for performance.
 In particular, they are not parallelized.
-  If you require an optimized/parallel implementation, please consider leveraging spetialised meshing libraries.
+  If you require an optimized/parallel implementation, please consider leveraging specialised meshing libraries.
 For instance, we provide an implementation of `refine/coarsen` using P4est in the [GridapP4est.jl](https://github.com/gridap/GridapP4est.jl) library.

 - Although the toolbox allows you to evaluate `CellFields` defined on both fine/coarse meshes on their parent/children mesh, both directions of evaluation are not equivalent.
 As a user, you should always try to evaluate/integrate on the finest mesh for maximal performance.
 Evaluating a fine `CellField` on a coarse mesh relies on local tree searches, and is therefore a very expensive operation that should be avoided whenever possible.